powerje/Hivequeen/README.md

 ## Acknowledgements ##

-Thanks to Steven Le for doing most of the work here by creating his googletv-anymote lib.
+Thanks to Steven Le for doing most of the work here by creating his [googletv-anymote](https://github.com/stevenle/googletv-anymote)  lib, and the Google TV team for creating the platform and protocol in the first place.